mattbostock/timbala/docs/architecture.md

 ## Ingestion

-AthensDB will implement the 'remote write' server API used by Prometheus.
+Timbala will implement the 'remote write' server API used by Prometheus.

 To ingest metrics into the database, clients must make HTTP requests to the 'remote write' server API.
 A client can connect to any node to write data into